 Research approaches, resources and methods in literature and criticism are taught in connection with a selected topic.
-Prerequisite: English major with Senior standing or instructor consent.
+Prerequisite: English major with senior standing or instructor consent.
 Fall, annually, as needed.

-ENS 280-289 SPECIAL TOPICS IN ENVIRONMENTAL STUDIES As needed

-ENS 380-389 SPECIAL TOPICS IN ENVIRONMENTAL STUDIES As peeded.
-(3)
+ENS 280-289 As needed.
+SPECIAL TOPICS IN ENVIRONMENTAL STUDIES (3) ENS 380-389 As needed.
+SPECIAL TOPICS IN ENVIRONMENTAL STUDIES (3)